DavidArenburg/VecStats/README.md

 # VecStats
 **Vectrozied stats functions**

-These functions are meant to replace `*apply` loops when working row wise There is nothing new here, and most of this already written in C++ in the `matrixStats` package.
+These functions are meant to replace `*apply` loops when working row wise.
+There is nothing new here, and most of this already written in C++ in the `matrixStats` package.
 The only thing here is that these function written in base R only and thuse easy to modify/understand and no dependencies either.

 ---